+V. Results

-5.1.
-DOE
+A. DOE

-After the formulation of design competence clusters, these have been implemented as collaborative service oriented workflows, and executed within DOE studies in order to generate the databases for the clusters' surrogate models.
-An XDSM view of the clusters DOEs, automatically created by KADMOS (i.e. MDPG), for the two-step approach are provided in Fig. 13.
+After the formulation of design competence clusters, they have been implemented as collaborative service oriented workflows, and executed within DOE studies in order to generate the databases for the clusters' surrogate models.
+An XDSM view for each of the clusters DOEs, automatically created by KADMOS[16] (i.e. the MDAO Data and Process Graphs for the two-step approach) is provided in Figure 13.
 Each DOE study only exposes from 7 to 11 independent variables, including wing design parameters (7) and aircraft masses (e.g. Operating Empty Mass (OEM)) as coupling variables (0 to 4) that will be provided by the other clusters.
-In order to generate the individual clusters database, the first challenge is the selection of the range of variation of the coupling variables.
-The adopted approach was to make use of the results from DOEs performed during the DC-1 optimization activity.
-Since in the clusters DOEs, the range of variation for the wing shape parameters has been kept similar to the DOEs performed during the DC-1, the 15 configurations in the DC-1 database have been used to estimate the range of variation of the coupling variables between the clusters (i.e. inputs of DOE of the clusters).